The 64 Marvel Superhero Movies: Ranked From Worst to Best

 4. Deadpool (2016)

 It took long enough, but 20th Century Fox finally gave Deadpool another chance after completely ruining the character in X-Men Origins: Wolverine.
 And thanks heavens they did.
 The new Deadpool is a sly satire of superhero movie conventions, tucked tidily into a plot that works just as well as any of its serious comic book brethren.
 Ryan Reynolds is a wisecracking mercenary who volunteers for an experimental cancer treatment that gives him superpowers but destroys his life, and he sets out for revenge, dragging two subpar X-Men along for the ride (the good ones were too expensive) and breaking the fourth wall every other minute.
 Hilarious, knowing, and subversive, Deadpool is popular for a reason.
 It’s just that good.
+Not just for Marvel movies, but on its own.

 3. Spider-Man 2 (2004)